Battle of Heavenfield: Background

 An alliance between Cadwallon of Gwynedd and King Penda of Mercia had led to an invasion of Northumbria.
 This was an odd alliance between a Christian king of Brythonic descent and a pagan king of Anglian descent.
 At the Battle of Hatfield Chase on 12 October 633, the invading Welsh and Mercians had killed Northumbrian king Edwin and Northumbria was split between its two sub-kingdoms, Bernicia and Deira.
 Cadwallon's army laid waste to Northumbria.

 Eanfrith, who had been exiled under Edwin, became king of Bernicia, whilst Deira was ruled by Osric, a cousin of Edwin.
-Eanfrith's reign was short, as he was killed by Cadwallon whilst trying to negotiate peace.
-According to Bede, Osric was killed by Cadwallon whilst trying to besiege him.
-Eanfrith's brother, Oswald, then returned from seventeen years of exile in Dál Riata to claim the crown of Northumbria.
-However, the threat of Cadwallon lingered and Oswald had to raise an army as soon as possible to deal with his invading force.
+According to Bede, Osric was killed by Cadwallon whilst trying to besiege him in the summer of 633, after which Cadwallon ruled both regions as a tyrant.
+Eanfrith's reign was short, as he was killed by Cadwallon after leaving Bernicia to negotiate peace later in the year.
+Eanfrith's brother, Oswald, then returned from seventeen years of exile, possibly including time spent in Dál Riata, to claim the crown of Bernicia.

-The battle
+Battle

 It seems that the Welsh army advanced northward from York along the line of Dere Street.
-Oswald, who may have been accompanied by a force of Scots, took up a defensive position beside the Roman Wall, about 4 mi north of Hexham.
+Oswald's forces took up a defensive position beside the Roman Wall, about 4 mi north of Hexham.
 It was claimed that the night before the battle, Oswald had a vision of Saint Columba, in which the saint foretold that Oswald would be victorious.
 Oswald placed his army so that it was facing east, with its flanks shielded by Brady's Crag to the north and the Wall to the south.
 According to Bede, Oswald raised a cross, and prayed for victory alongside his troops.